Verifrax/VERIFRAX/examples/real-world-certificate/README.md

+> **NON-AUTHORITATIVE — EDUCATIONAL ONLY**
+> This example is for educational purposes only.
+Contains fake data only.
+Not a conformance test.

-# VERIFRAX Real-World Certificate Example
+# VERIFRAX Certificate Example (Educational)

+> **NON-AUTHORITATIVE — EDUCATIONAL ONLY**
+> This example is for educational purposes only.
+Contains fake data only.
+Not a conformance test.

 **Version:** 2.3.0
-**Status:** FROZEN
+**Status:** EDUCATIONAL
-**Purpose:** First real-world VERIFRAX certificate with complete evidence package and independent verification transcript.
+**Purpose:** Example VERIFRAX certificate with complete evidence package and independent verification transcript.

 ---

 ## Package Contents

-This directory contains a complete, real-world VERIFRAX certificate example:
+This directory contains an example VERIFRAX certificate (educational only):

 - `bundle.bin` - Evidence bundle (43 bytes, minimal valid example)
 - `certificate.json` - VERIFRAX-issued certificate